dedalozzo/eoc-server/README.md

 -----
 To benefit of EOCSvr you must use [ElephantOnCouch](https://github.com/dedalozzo/ElephantOnCouch), a PHP client for CouchDB.
 Using [ElephantOnCouch](https://github.com/dedalozzo/ElephantOnCouch) you can interact with CouchDB, and you can write your views directly in PHP.
+You don't need to know about CouchDB internals, neither JSON, just learn [ElephantOnCouch](https://github.com/dedalozzo/ElephantOnCouch) and use it.
+All you need is to learn the MapReduce concept and an high level guide on CouchDB.

 Requirements